Most LME floor members to return when ring trading restarts in September - NewsBreak

 Not all members will return with the same workforce.
 "The structural changes being made by the exchange have precipitated a need for us to adjust our staffing levels," said Kevin Tuohy, co-head of base metals at StoneX.

-The ninth member, Mitsubishi Corp-owned Triland Metals, said last week it would end nearly half a century on the LME floor following the change to hybrid trading.
+The ninth member, Mitsubishi Corp (8058.T)-owned Triland Metals, said last week it would end nearly half a century on the LME floor following the change to hybrid trading. read more

 As part of the new system, the open outcry floor will close if total ring members fall below six, or if volumes drop below a certain level.

-Members of the LME, which is owned by Hong Kong Exchanges and Clearing Ltd, trade industrial metals including copper and aluminium.
+Members of the LME, which is owned by Hong Kong Exchanges and Clearing Ltd (0388.HK), trade industrial metals including copper and aluminium.

 Comments / 0